 (8 points) What do you make of the computer output created in Step XV?
 Does the coefficient of seem “better” when estimated by 2SLS?
 Explain.
 Interpret the results of your post estimation tests.
 What do they suggest about the endogenity of and the validity of your instruments?
 What would seem to be the chief concern we have uncovered about the estimated supply function?
 Sp9b

+The coefficient of Lnqty does appear to be better, in that the estimate of the coefficient is positive.
+However, the large standard error makes the 95% CI contain negative values, thus indicating that the 2SLS was not sufficiently better after all.

+The postestimation test for endogeneity suggests that we must fail to reject the null that Lnqty is exogenous, indicating that Lnqty is not sufficiently endogenous.

+The postestimation test for overidentification suggests that we must fail to reject the null hypothesis that the instrument variables (being day of the week) are not valid.
+The chief concern here would be that the estimated supply function is that the slope coefficient estimates from the 2SLS regression would be biased and inconsistent.